 Tea drinking did not reduce risk of developing the liver disease, and those whodeveloped cirrhosis for reasons other than heavy alcohol consumption saw no protective benefits from drinking coffee, researchers found.

-It is unclear whether it is the caffeine or something else in coffee that protects the liver
+It is unclear whether it is the caffeine or something else in coffee that protects the liver from alcohol-induced damage.
+The researchers did not ask participants whether they drank caffeinated or decaffeinated coffee.

 Cirrhosis results in progressive damage and impaired function of the liver.
 Causes include heavy and chronic alcohol drinking typically three or more drinks per day over a period of years and viruses, such as hepatitis.